When the narcissist emotionally destroys you.

 Not everything is positive, try to find the positive in everything.

-Start speaking up for yourself, no more I don’t mind, unless you truly don’t about that thing, start doing what you’d like to do for you.
+Start speaking up for yourself, no more I don’t mind, unless you genuinely don’t about that thing, start doing what you’d like to do for you.

 Stop worrying about offending others, be tactful yes, be humble yes, but don’t deny yourself the truth of who you are, with good intentions, there is no wrong way or right way.